nat-davydova/smoothScrollTo-concept/README.md

 ```
 </details>

-## Event Listener
+## Adding event listener to the navigation ([Table of Contents](#contents))

 First, we need to grab the navigation element to add an event listener to it.
-We should not apply listeners directly to links in the navigation, as it's a bad practice (refer to the event delegation JS pattern)
+We should not apply listeners directly to links in the navigation, as it's a bad practice (refer to the event delegation JS pattern).

+Next, we should add an event listener to the navigation and prevent the default behavior of clicked link targets within it.

 ```js
 // I prefer to store all the DOM selector strings into a single object